To All the Guys I Killed Before sneek peek

 “Interrupt your nightly neighbor stalking, you mean?”

-Guilt whispers through me, followed by the discomfort of experiencing that emotion in relation to Brady.
 “Shit, I’m sorry.
 Are you okay?”
 I head to my office on the main floor, not wanting to say more until I’m safely inside its soundproof walls.

 Dead, she means.
 And good riddance.

 I settle into my office chair, relaxing now that I’m in my space.
-Sure, I need privacy for my teletherapy sessions, but these conversations with Quinn are why I sprung for the best soundproofing around.
+I need privacy for my teletherapy sessions, but these conversations with Quinn are why I sprung for the best soundproofing around.

-“Did you call the cleaner?”
+“How messy?
+Did you call the cleaner?”

 Her silence is loud.